 - Frozen Stir-Fry Veggies (I toss the sauce packet that comes in the bag and use my own seasonings…This is our “convenience” meal!)

-- White Sugar (we ONLY use this for hubby’s sweet tea!)
+- Organic Cane Sugar (we ONLY use this for hubby’s sweet tea!)

 - Veggie Chips (another compromise but a good treat for the girls)

 - Cracked Pepper Potato Chips (“treat” for hubby)

 - Tortilla Chips made with organic blue corn